gofiber/fiber/docs/client/client.md

 Config for easy to set the request parameters, it should be noted that when setting the request body will use JSON as the default serialization mechanism, while the priority of Body is higher than FormData, and the priority of FormData is higher than File.

-It can be used to configurate request data while sending requests using Get, Post etc.
+It can be used to configure request data while sending requests using Get, Post, etc.

 ```go
 type Config struct {